JurateCepaitiene/python_hangman/README.md

-# Hangman
+# Python Hangman

-Hangman is a popular word guessing game where the player attempts to guess a word or phrase by suggesting letters or numbers.
-The game is won if the player successfully guesses the word, and is lost if they run out of guesses.
+Hangman is a popular word guessing game where the player attempts to guess a word by suggesting letters.
+The game is won if the player successfully guesses the word with less then 10 missed attempts, otherwise looses.

 ## Installation